On a class of Nonlinear Grushin equations: Symmetry result

 \textbf{Step 5: Show that $u(x,y_1,\widetilde{y})= u(x,-y_1,\widetilde{y})$}.

 0.2cm We now consider $T_\lambda$ for $\lambda$ near $-\infty$ and perform an analysis similar to Step 2 - Step 4.
 Then we have $u(x,y_1,\widetilde{y})=u(x,-y_1,\widetilde{y})$.

-Finally, since $y_1$ was chosen arbitrarily and since any orthogonal transformation $O\in O(l)$ of the $y$-variable in $u(x,y)$ again gives a solution $u(x,Oy)$ to which the same arguments apply we conclude that $u(x,y)$ is radially symmetric with respect to the $y$-variables, i.e. $u(x,y)=u(x,|y|)$.
-With this observation we have finished the proof of the theorem. \end{proof}
+Note that $y_1$ was chosen arbitrarily and any orthogonal transformation $O\in O(l)$ of the $y$-variable in $u(x,y)$ again gives a solution $u(x,Oy)$ to which the same arguments apply.
+Hence we conclude that $u(x,y)$, after composition with an arbitrary element in $O(l)$, remains invariant under all coordinate reflections in $y$.
+As is well-known (a proof is based on the Cartan Dieudonn\'{e} Theorem) this means that $u$ is radially symmetric with respect to the $y$-variables, i.e. $u(x,y)=u(x,|y|)$.
+This finishes the proof of the theorem. \end{proof}